Norine Kotts and Cheryl Lewis Papers

 Processed by Hailey Dote, September 2024.

-The first part of Janice Irvine's oral history interview with Kotts and Lewis is available on the University of Southern Maine's Digital Commons The rest of the interview is part of the Janice M. Irvine Oral History Collection and will soon be online in Credo.
+The first part of Janice Irvine's oral history interview with Kotts and Lewis is available on the University of Southern Maine's Digital Commons The rest of the interview is part of the Janice M. Irvine Oral History Collection and is online in Credo.

 Cheryl Lewis's grandfather, Julian H. Lewis, appears in the W. E. B. Du Bois Papers (also online) and in the Eva Overton Lewis and Julian Herman Lewis, MD, PhD Collection.